 Key stage 4 2019-20

-During key stage 4 pupils work towards national qualifications – in the main these are GCSEs however greater breadth to the curriculum has been provided with the new Technical awards which are equivalent to GCSEs.
-All pupils following a core a core curriculum of maths, English language, English literature, science, RE and PE.
+During key stage 4 pupils work towards national qualifications – in the main these are GCSE qualifications, however greater breadth to the curriculum has been provided with the new Technical awards which are equivalent to GCSEs.
+All pupils follow a core curriculum of maths, English language, English literature, science, RE and PE.

 In addition pupils select three option subjects from a wide range of GCSE subjects, they are required to choose at least one subject from history, geography, French or computer science and then two others from the list below.
+This ensures that as many pupils as possible meet the criteria for the P8 performance measure.
 The overall aim of ‘Achievement for All’ is reflected in the choices provided.
 Currently we do not have fixed option blocks, instead we build our option blocks around the choices that pupils’ make, although this is reviewed annually along with the subjects on offer.
+We are also encouraging as many pupils as possible, where appropriate to achieve the EBacc qualification.

-Pupils are taught in sets in maths, English, science and RE as for KS, M and C band, where movement is determined by achievement (see policy for setting and banding on the website).
+Pupils are taught in sets in maths, English, science and RE: M and C band.
+Movement is determined by achievement (see policy for setting and banding on the website).
 In the option subjects pupils are predominantly taught in mixed ability groups, but are settled where possible.

 Year 10 Curriculum Offer / 2019-20